Chicken soup: China

 Many Chinese soups are based on chicken broth.
 Typical Chinese chicken soup is made from old hens and is seasoned with ginger, scallions, black pepper, soy sauce, rice wine and sesame oil.
 A more elaborate version can be made from freshly killed spent hen and various herbs such as ginseng, dried goji, and old ginger root.
 The soup is then boiled for hours.

 Colombia

 Bogotá, Colombia's capital, is known for a version of chicken soup called ajiaco.
-Along with chicken, ajiaco typically includes maize, three types of potatoes, avocado, capers, and a herb called guascas, and is served with a dollop of cream.
+Along with chicken, ajiaco typically includes maize, three types of potatoes, avocado, capers, and the herb guascas, and is served with a dollop of cream.

 Sancocho de gallina is another popular dish throughout Colombia and in neighboring countries.
 This is a broth that includes entire pieces of (often rather tough) soup hen on the bone with large pieces of plantain, potato, cassava and/or other vegetables.
 A bowl of sancocho is usually an entire meal.